 Laurie Keller has a flair for comedic storytelling, which is only enhanced by her humorous collage-style illustrations.
 The states' varied colors and expressions are funny enough, but the book is full of action in the details, too.
 Looking closely you'll notice Iowa struggling to spell 'Connecticut' on a party invitation, a quiet romance blossom between Nevada and Mississippi, state-specific dishes at the party buffet such as New York Cheesecake and Georgia Peach pie, and a flurry of other funny mini-stories in the margins of each page.

-would make a good read anywhere, and the perfect compliment to an otherwise boring United States geography lesson in a classroom setting.
+The Scrambled States of America would make a good read anywhere, and the perfect compliment to an otherwise boring United States geography lesson in a classroom setting.
 Definitely a keeper.

 No comments: